My name is Eloise “Ellie” De Leon and I live in New York City.

 I am a founding member of the San Diego Reiki Corps and for five years I served on their Reiki team at Sharp’s Memorial Hospital for Oncology patients.
 Once I moved to NYC, I joined the volunteer team at You Can Thrive in NYC, for women with breast cancer.

 From 2016 – 2018, I served in the Peace Corps in Guatemala, working with educators in rural schools.
 I was even able to teach educators and their students, the Emotional Freedom Technique (EFT)!
 Outside of my Peace Corps work, I taught Reiki and offered Reiki sessions.
 The role of a Peace Corps Volunteer is three-fold: provide technical assistance according to the needs of the area and its people; help host country national understand the diversity of U.S. culture; and help Americans understand and appreciate the culture of your country of service.
 There is no age limit for Peace Corps Volunteers – but you must be in good health and have the education or commensurate experience required for the position you seek.

 Currently, I serve as a Volunteer Advocate in Mt.
 Sinai Beth Israel Hospital’s Victim Services Program.
-I provide support to people who arrive in the emergency room after sexual assault or domestic violence.
-I am humbled by the dedication of staff and social workers who run this program.
+I provide support to people who arrive in the emergency room after a sexual assault or domestic violence.
+I am humbled by the resilience of patients and the dedication of social workers and staff who run the program.

 I highly encourage everyone to find ways to volunteer because we are here to help each other just as people have helped each of us along the way.

-Photo below: My Reiki I students in Panajachel, Guatemala.
+Photo below: My Reiki students in Panajachel, Guatemala.